-The terms of Mr. Conlin's employment mirror those of Mr. Schulke's except that Mr. Conlin is employed as Fluent's President.
-Mr. Conlin also entered into an updated employment agreement with the Company on September 11, 2018 extending the employment term from two to three years.
+The terms of Mr. Conlin's employment mirror those of Mr. Schulke's except that Mr. Conlin is employed as the Company's President.
+Mr. Conlin also entered into an amended and restated employment agreement with the Company, effective September 11, 2018.
 Mr. Conlin's base salary and bonus provisions are identical to Mr. Schulke's, and he has the same arrangements with respect to severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control.